Configurations, Tessellations and Tone Networks: The Tonnetz as a Levi Graph

-Various well-known features of the tonnetz can be read off from this graph and less well-known aspects of the tonnetz also become apparent.
-To this end, we recall some terminology from graph theory (Harary 1969, Wilson 1972).
-A {\em multiset} based on a set $S$ is a pair $(S, m)$ where $m$ is a `multiplicity' map $M: S \to \mathbb Z^+$.
-A graph is a pair $G = (V(G), E(G))$ where $V(G)$ is a non-empty finite set of {\em vertices}, and $E(G)$ is a multiset of {\em edges}, each edge being an unordered pair of vertices.
-Informally we can refer to $V$ and $E$ without mentioning $G$.
-If $e = (v_1,v_2)$, where $v_1, v_2 \in V$ and $e \in E$, the vertices $v_1$ and $v_2$ are {\em joined} by the edge $e$ and $e$ is {\em incident} with $v_1$ and $v_2$.
-If an edge $e$ is such that $e = (v,v)$ for some $v \in V$ then $e$ is a {\em loop} and $e$ joins $v$ twice.
-If $e_1,e_2 \in E$ are such that $e_1 = (v_1,v_2)$ and $e_2 = (v_1,v_2)$ where $v_1,v_2 \in V$ and $v_1 \neq v_1$ then $e_1$ and $e_2$ are {\em multiple edges}.
-The number of edges joining a vertex is the {\em degree} of that vertex.
-The maximum of the degrees of the vertices is the degree of the graph.
-If all of the vertices have the same degree, the graph is {\em regular}.
-If the edges $e_1$ and $e_2$ are incident with a common vertex, $e_1$ and $e_2$ are adjacent.
-If a vertex is incident with no edges it is {\em isolated}.
-If a graph $G$ has no loops or multiple edges it is {\em simple}.
-We refer to an ordered sequence of $k$ distinct consecutively adjacent edges as a $k$-{\em path}.
-A graph is {\em connected} if any two vertices are joined by some path.
-If a graph $G$ is not connected then it splits into two or more connected subgraphs which we call the {\em components} of $G$.
+The number of edges joining a vertex is the {\it degree} of that vertex.
+The degree of a graph is the maximum of the degrees of its vertices.
+If all the vertices have the same degree, the graph is said to be {\it regular}.
+If the edges $e_1$ and $e_2$ are incident with a common vertex, we say that $e_1$ and $e_2$ are adjacent.
+If a vertex is incident with no edges it is isolated.
+If $G$ has no loops or multiple edges it is said to be simple.
+A sequence of $k \in \mathbb N$ distinct consecutively adjacent edges is a path of length $k$.
+A graph is connected if any two vertices are joined by some path.

-By a {\em cutset} of $G$ we mean any set of edges the removal of which increases the number of components.
-A closed sequence of $k$ distinct consecutively adjacent edges that begins at some vertex and eventually comes back to that vertex is called a $k$-{\em cycle}.
+A subgraph of $G = (V, E, \pi)$ is a graph $G' = (V', E', \pi')$ such that $V' \subset V$, $E' \subset E$, $E' = \pi^{-1}(\mathcal P(V'))$, and $\pi'$ is the restriction of $\pi$ to $E'$.
+If $G$ is not connected then it splits into two or more connected subgraphs called components of $G$.
+A closed sequence of $k$ distinct consecutively adjacent edges that begins at some vertex $v$ and comes back to $v$ in such a way that all $k$ of the vertices are distinct is called a $k$-cycle.
 A loop is a $1$-cycle; a pair of multiple edges form a $2$-cycle.
-The minimum value of $k$ that a graph admits for some $k$-cycle is the {\em girth} of the graph.
-The {\em length} of a path is the number of edges that it contains.
-If $V$ has $N$ elements then $N$ is the {\em order} of the graph.
+The least value of $k$ for which a graph $G$ admits a $k$-cycle is called its girth.
+If $V$ has $N$ elements then $N$ is the order of the graph.
 If the vertices of a regular graph are of degree $d$, then $dN = 2M$, where $M$ is the number of edges.

-By a {\em forest} we mean a graph with no cycles.
-By a {\em tree} we mean a connected forest.
-By a {\em spanning tree} of a connected graph $G$ we mean a tree of $G$ that includes all of the vertices of $G$.
-By a {\em spanning forest} of a graph $G$ we mean a forest of $G$ that consists of a spanning tree for each component of $G$.
+By a forest we mean a graph with no cycles.
+By a tree we mean a connected forest.
+Finally, we say that a graph is bipartite if sets $V_0(G)$ and $V_1(G)$ exist satisfying $V(G) = V_0(G) \cup V_1(G)$ and $ V_0(G) \cap V_1(G) = \varnothing$ such that every edge of $G$ joins a vertex of $V_0$ to a vertex of $V_1$.
+A graph is bipartite if and only if every cycle has an even number of edges.